microsoft/TOXIGEN/README.md

 Before you download ToxiGen, please fill out [this form](https://forms.office.com/r/r6VXX8f8vh).

-You can download [ToxiGen](https://huggingface.co/datasets/skg/toxigen-data) using HuggingFace from the webpage or through python:
+You can download ToxiGen using HuggingFace 🤗 from [this webpage](https://huggingface.co/datasets/skg/toxigen-data) or through python:

 ```
 from datasets import load_dataset